Introduction

 morbidity, and prolonged hospital stays.
 However, they are often underreported due to a

-lack of standardized classification systems, particularly in major gynaecological surgery.
-To address this gap, West and colleagues from the QLD Centyre for Gynaecological Cancer developed a new Classification system of intraoperative Adverse Surgical Events (CiASE) that is based on severity and impact on patient recovery.
+lack of standardised classification systems, particularly in major gynaecological surgery.
+To address this gap, colleagues from the QLD Centre for Gynaecological Cancer developed a new Classification system of intraoperative Adverse Surgical Events (CiASE) that is based on the severity and impact on patient recovery.

 Methods